 Since restoration efforts ended in the mid 1990's, spring population estimates have varied from a low of 112,416 from 2004-2006 to a high of 248,135 from 2011-2013.
 Since Canada geese are highly dependent on wetlands for all phases of their life cycle, populations rise and fall in response to regional wetland conditions.
-The average annual spring population index of Canada geese in South Dakota for the 5-year period 2010-2014 was 216,536 and the most recent three-year period (2014-2016) is 161,185 birds, according to data from the USFWS May Breeding Habitat and Population Survey (Zimpfer et al 2015) (Table 7).
+The average annual spring population index of Canada geese in South Dakota for the 5-year period 2010-2014 was 216,536 and the most recent three-year period where we have data (2017-2019) is 166,773 birds, according to data from the USFWS May Breeding Habitat and Population Survey (Zimpfer et al 2015) (Table 7).
 South Dakota is divided up into three strata and numerous transect lines (Appendix C).
 A statewide spring population index management range of 115,000-165,000 Canada geese should provide ample hunting opportunities and manageable agricultural conflicts, considering an operational SDGFP wildlife damage management program is in place to cooperatively work with private landowners.